ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

+Changes for v2.2RC5:

+ * Fix for controllers that don't support Skeleton Input yet (WinMR)

+ * Fixing issue where sometimes SteamVR would load legacy bindings for SteamVR Input projects while in the editor.

 Changes for v2.2RC4:

  * Changed SteamVR_Input.isStartupFrame to return true for the couple frames around startup.
 This fixes some startup errors temporarily until we have a SteamVR API to determine startup state.

  * Fixed an issue where builds would fail

- * Significantly reduced asset package file size 50%.
+ * Significantly reduced asset package file size (~50%).
 Some psds were replaced with pngs, some png res was lowered.
 The old assets are still on the github repo under old plugin versions.

  * Made Unity 2018.1+ OpenVR package detection and installation more robust.